-Cats are fairly independent and may even act like they don’t need their human family around all the time.
-But most pet parents know their cat does in fact love their company.
-Sometimes we need to leave our cats home alone to go to work or take a vacation.
-As a concerned pet parent, you’re probably asking yourself: how long can you leave your cat alone?
+Even though cats are fairly independent and may act like they don’t need their human family around all the time, most pet parents know that their cat does in fact love their company.
+Sometimes though we need to leave our cats home alone whether to go to work or on vacation.
+As a concerned pet parent, you want to make sure your cat is fine, so you’re probably asking yourself, how long can you leave your cat alone?

 How long can cats safely be left alone?